 THE JEAN DALE

-Thanks to the trust of the Lewis Family, the Jean Dale continues to be part of Harkers Island’s boatbuilding tradition, telling the story of their father, Mr. Harry Lewis and his way of making a living on Core Sound.
+Thanks to the Lewis Family, the Jean Dale continues to be part of Harkers Island’s boatbuilding tradition, telling the story of their father, Mr. Harry Lewis and his way of making a living on Core Sound.
 Representative of the world famous flared bow, she is the story of Harkers Island.
 Encompassed in the fine craftsmanship and artistry of Brady Lewis' design are the essential elements that defined life on Harkers Island in the mid-1900s.
 Restored in 2010, the vessel's history reflects the talents and strength of a community of people who for generations have made a life for themselves and their families with that same style and ingenuity.

-The Willow Pond offers visitors and students an outdoor opportunity to experience the beauty of an uninterrupted maritime forest that serves as a "safe harbor" for migrating waterfowl and shorebirds.
+The Willow Pond Trail offers visitors and students an outdoor opportunity to experience the beauty of an uninterrupted maritime forest that serves as a "safe harbor" for migrating waterfowl and shorebirds.
 This natural, freshwater pond allows the museum's interpretive programming to include the complete story from live ducks to decoys and the importance of providing clean and safe areas for our wildlife.
 The educational programs taking place around Willow Pond focus on building a broader understanding and appreciation for our natural coastal environment.

 Ducks Unlimited, North Carolina Wildlife Resources, North Carolina Wildlife Habitat Foundation and the Hagan Family have provided this important outdoor learning experience for our community.
 Thank you!